Stats & Training

 How to Evolve

-Breed with Scizor to get Scyther eggs easily from the Bug egg group.
+Breed with Scizor to get Scyther eggs easily using 77 partners from the Bug egg group.
 Notable egg moves include Baton Pass, Bug Buzz, Counter and 8 more.

 The game plan is straightforward: click Swords Dance, then sweep.
 Choice Band and Technician support the setup turn.
 EVs go into max Attack and Speed so Scizor hits hard once it's boosted.